AlexStrook/ClayxelsPaintingEffect/README.md

 ### Requires Clayxels

+NOTE : after importing clayxels in your project, Right Click>Reimport the Tree_Scene project folder, it will fix some reference issues

 This project contains a scene that uses Clayxels, and a custom shader made with Amplify Shader Editor.
 This is by no mean a realtime friendly solution, this was a fun artistic experiment, but if you want to play with it !

 ![tree](./readme_Assets/001.jpg)